tiwanakd/tiwanakd/README.md

 ### 👋 Hi, I’m Karandeep, I am currenty working as Service Desk Technician and I looking to upgrade my skills to open up space for new Opportunities.
 - 👀 I’m interested in Cloud and Coding.
-- 🌱 I’m currently learning Azure Cloud Platform, using SDKs.
+- 🌱 I’m currently learning Azure Cloud Platform, using SDKs etc.
 - 📫 How to reach me karandeep.tiwana@outlook.com

 <!---